BuildForSDGCohort2/Ecargo/README.md

 A core mission of E-Cargo is to create a positive impact on the environment.
 Sustainability is in the DNA of the entire project. </br>
-In the end, we want to sustain cargo owners and drivers in business by creating easy access to clients, and creating employment.</br>
+Our longterm goal is to sustain cargo owners and drivers in business by creating easy access to clients, and creating employment.</br>
 Travelling a long journey with a small quantity of goods means lost revenue.
 Why don't we give access to other shippers along the same route?
 The end result is that clients can plan the shipment of their goods more holistically.</br>